mplesser/azcam-imageserver/README.md

 # azcam-imageserver

-*azcam-imageserver* is an *azcam* extension which supports sending an image to a remote host running an image server which receives the image.
+*azcam-imageserver* is an *azcam* extension to create an application which receives an image from a remote system running azcam.

+Options include setting listen port (-l xxxx), beeping when an image is received (-b 1), verbose mode (-v), and a special guide mode (-g).

 ## Installation